Fitz552/ironhack-project-2/README.md

 >This is a free software, product of a study about webdev.
 Feel free to contribute in any way you want

--Fork it
+- Fork it
--Create your feature branch (git checkout -b feature/fooBar) -Commit your changes (git commit -am 'Add some fooBar') -Push to the branch (git push origin feature/fooBar) -Create a new Pull Request
+- Create your feature branch (git checkout -b feature/fooBar)
+- Commit your changes (git commit -am 'Add some fooBar')
+- Push to the branch (git push origin feature/fooBar)
+- Create a new Pull Request

 ## IronHack